Learn More About Lisa Mosconi

-Dr. Mosconi is director of the Women’s Brain Initiative and director of the Alzheimer’s Prevention Clinic at Weill Cornell Medical College/New York-Presbyterian Hospital.
+Dr. Mosconi is director of the Women’s Brain Initiative and associate director of the Alzheimer’s Prevention Clinic at Weill Cornell Medical College/New York-Presbyterian Hospital.
 Also an associate professor of neuroscience in neurology and radiology, Dr. Mosconi is nearly 20 years into studying what is still a relatively nascent field of medicine.
 Leading the charge toward finding a cure, Dr. Mosconi is considered a global authority on Alzheimer’s early detection, risk assessment and prevention.

 Investing in the XX Brain

 It’s no secret that women make up a significant percentage of the global workforce, and with commitments to diversity, equity and inclusion on the rise, those numbers are poised to go up.

 What may be less obvious to organizations, says Dr. Mosconi, are the unique attributes and health needs of women, especially during menopause.
 Considering the high cost of hiring, training and keeping employees, and the burdensome effects of chronic illness on the economy, what role can organizations play in protecting this valuable segment of their workforce?